The Dangers and Effects of Snorting Heroin

 - Opioid use disorder (addiction).

-Snorting vs. Injecting Heroin: Which Is Worse?
+Snorting vs. Injecting Heroin

-It is true that injecting heroin or any other illicit drug, for that matter, does have some very serious unique risks, including:7
+Some individuals may snort heroin, believing that is a safer alternative to injecting the drug.1,2 It is true that injecting heroin or any other illicit drug, for that matter, does have some very serious unique risks, including:7

 - Scarred veins.